 Dan Dubonnet, inducted in 2013

-Dan Dubonnet began his radio career as a disc jockey in Connecticut and was named Program Director for Burlington’s WQCR-FM and WJOY-AM in 1985.
+Dan Dubonnet began his radio career as a DJ in Connecticut and was named Program Director for Burlington’s WQCR-FM and WJOY-AM in 1985.
 Hall Communications named him General Manager in 1989.
 Under his leadership, the group expanded to five stations, adding WKOL-FM in 1997 and WBTZ-FM and WIZN-FM in 2006.
 Active in community events, his stations have raised millions of dollars for charity, notably Camp Ta-Kum-Ta, University of Vermont Children’s Hospital and Three Day Stampede towards the Cure for Cystic Fibrosis.
 Dubonnet served multiple terms as VAB President and was promoted to Executive Vice President of Hall Communications in 2017.

 Ernie Farrar, inducted in 1999